 Quit Lightroom Classic.

-To resolve this, do one of the following:
+To reset your preferences, do the following:

 Quit Lightroom Classic.